kbob/kerfburn/doc/dev/specificode.md

 * **d** - distance pulse
 + **o** - off

-In continuous mode, the laser fires continuously.
+In continuous mode, the laser fires continuously during a Cut operation.
 In timed pulse mode, the laser pulses every **pi** CPU ticks.
 In distance pulse mode, the laser pulses each time the motors have moved the cutting point by **pd** microsteps along the major axis.

 #### lp &mdash; Laser Power
 *unsigned integer*
 Set the main laser's power level.
-Legal values range from 0, off, to 1023, full power.
+Legal values range from 0, off, to 4095, full power.

 The visible laser's power level can not be changed.
 It always fires at full power.